Elling: Plot

-The movie deals with the main character, Elling, a man with generalized anxiety in his 40s, and his struggle to function normally in society.
-He suffers from anxiety, dizziness, and neurotic tendencies, preventing him from living on his own.
-Elling has lived with his mother for his entire life, and when his mother dies, the authorities take him from the house where he has always lived and send him to an institution.
-His roommate is the simpleminded, sex-obsessed Kjell Bjarne.
+The movie deals with the main character, Elling, a man in his 40s with generalized anxiety, and his struggle to function normally in society.
+He suffers from anxiety, dizziness, and neurotic tendencies, which prevent him from living on his own.
+Elling has lived with his mother his entire life, and when she dies, the authorities take him from the house where he has always lived and send him to an institution.
+His roommate is the simple-minded, sex-obsessed Kjell Bjarne.
 The Norwegian government pays for the two to move into an apartment in Oslo, where every day is a challenge as they must prove they can get out into the real world and lead relatively normal lives.
 With the help of social worker Frank and a few new friends, they learn to break free from their respective conditions.
-Elling eventually discovers a new vocation as a rebel poet, as Kjell befriends a pregnant woman with a drink problem which finally becomes a romance.
+Elling eventually discovers a new vocation as a rebel poet, while Kjell befriends a pregnant woman with a drinking problem, which eventually turns into a romance.
 The film ends with both men as firm friends, embarking on new lives filled with hope.